 about the show

-The West Nebraska Arts Center, with the support of the Nebraska Arts Council, the Nebraska Cultural Endowment, and the National Endowment for the Arts, is pleased to present The Nebraska Poet Project by Stephanie Meisterling and Visual Poetry.
-The reception will be Thursday, April 30 at 5pm –7pm.
+The West Nebraska Arts Center, with the support of the Nebraska Arts Council, the Nebraska Cultural Endowment, and the National Endowment for the Arts is pleased to present The Cowboy on a Fence by Doug Michael.
+The reception will be Thursday, June 4 at 5pm –7pm.
+Doug Michael is a wonderful quilter.
+He is bringing his great creations to the Main gallery for the month of June.
+There will be a wide variety of themes that describe some of the stories in life.
+There will be over 70 different toppers and quilts available.

-Special thanks to volunteers Laura Clark and Karen Mecklem for their assistance in the gallery.
-Also thank you to the West Nebraska Arts Center Board for bringing food to the reception.
+Special thanks to volunteers Laura Clark, Crystal Sandberg and Karen Mecklem for their assistance in the gallery.
+Also thank you to the West Nebraska Arts Center Board for helping with food at the reception.

 about WNAC